khoramian/Pentago-with-Deep-Reinforcement-Learning/environment/gym-pentago/README.md

 * Both directions

 ## Copy Right
-Following link written by Matt Chan is highly used to design and implement the environment: https://github.com/MattChanTK/gym-maze
+Following link provided by Matt Chan is highly used to design and implement this environment: https://github.com/MattChanTK/gym-maze

 ## Installation
-It is implemented and tested on a Unix-based OS, so it is highly recommended to install on such systems to see full options (such render problems on Windows or any unpredicted consequences on any other OS is possible).
+It is implemented and tested on a Unix-based OS, so it is highly recommended to install on such systems to see full options (such render problems or any unpredicted consequences on Windows and any other OS is possible).
-It should work on Python 3.8+.
-It requires pygame and numpy.
+It should work on Python 3.8+ and requires pygame and numpy.

 ```bash
 cd environment/gym-pentago